coastalcph/brain2llm/README.md

-# brainlm
-Larger Language Models Converge on Brain-Like Representations of the World
+# Larger Language Models Converge on Brain-Like Representations of the World

 # FMRI datasets